U.K. Disability Apprenticeships: Information and Fact Sheets

-Traineeships: information for employers and education providers
+Information for employers and education providers:

 London Apprenticeship Project

 In the past The London Apprenticeship Project - (now closed) - aimed to promote more inclusive apprenticeships for disabled people living or working in London.
 The pilot was funded by Trust for London and lead by Disability Rights UK.
-Our aim was to engage with London based employers to demonstrate that access to apprenticeships for disabled applicants can be significantly improved with the relevant guidance and support.
+Their aim was to engage with London based employers to demonstrate that access to apprenticeships for disabled applicants can be significantly improved with the relevant guidance and support.

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.

 Permalink: <a href="https://www.disabled-world.com/disability/employment/apprenticeships/uk-training.php">U.K. Disability Apprenticeships: Information and Fact Sheets</a>